 Now, these are very rare in the UK.
 The official total number of registered cars ‘via’ the UK seems to be 17.
 Although it seems two or three of these may have been for export, as three cars have different VIN numbers that don’t add up, so maybe just registered via the UK and sent to Asia/RHD countries.
 Also, a few of the cars came into the country registered as ‘Fiat 500’ –

-There were a few that were distributed to Asia countries from the UK batch but may not have been registered in the UK.
+There were a few that were distributed to Asia countries from the UK batch of cars, imported by private companies, but these may not have been registered in the UK.
 Rumours of some Initial cars being used within a couple of the UK Maserati dealers, as service vehicles are unconfirmed, this seems to have happened in the USA more though.
-One of the cars was also used within an exclusive hire car company in London!
+One of the UK cars was also used within an exclusive hire car company in London, as a show car.

 All cars came with a numbered plaque below the centre console.
 These have 001 to 499 range for the Bordeaux edition and a plaque from 01 to 50 on the Grey edition.
 Although limited to 499 in the Bordeaux colour, it’s possible only 480 actually sold worldwide.